-Actuarial assumptions - The total pension liability in the June 30, 2023 and 2022 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions - The total pension liability in the June 30, 2024 and 2023 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Inflation

-2023 2.50%

-2022 2.50%
+Inflation 2.50%

-Salary increases

-2023 7.66% at entry to 3.15% after 25 years of service

-2022 7.66% at entry to 3.15% after 25 years of service
+Salary increases 7.66% at entry to 3.15% after 25 years of service

 Discount rate 6.50%, net of pension plan investment expense

 Future COLAs

-2023 1.91%

-2022 2.10%

-Mortality rates for active and retired participants and beneficiaries for the June 30, 2023 and 2022 actuarial valuation were based on Pub-2010 amount-weighted Mortality Tables, projected generationally with improvement scale MP-2020.
+Mortality rates for active and retired participants and beneficiaries for the June 30, 2024 and 2023 actuarial valuation were based on Pub-2010 amount-weighted Mortality Tables, projected generationally with improvement scale MP-2020.
 Mortality rates for disabled members were based on the PubG-2010 Disabled Member Mortality Table.

-The actuarial assumptions used in the June 30, 2023 valuation were based on the results of an actuarial experience study, which covered the six-year period ending June 30, 2022.
-The actuarial assumptions used in the June 30, 2022 valuation was based on the results of an actuarial experience study, which covered the five-year period ending June 30, 2021.
+The actuarial assumptions used in the June 30, 2024 valuation were based on the results of an actuarial experience study, for the period of July 1, 2016 to June 30, 2021.